Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Guest rooms and multi-sleeper households
+• Guest rooms and mixed-use households

 Where it falls short

-• Cooling is solid, not standout
+• Cooling is solid, but not the standout feature

 Pros & Cons